danorder/Flsun-super-racer-Full-klipper-config-/README.md

 https://www.balena.io/etcher/ belena etcher a tool used to either clone or install images to sdcard for the raspberry pi. this can be very useful for multiple printers. the sdcard can simply be cloned and, config changed https://winscp.net/eng/index.php a gui ssh client to edit files on the raspberry pi.

- WHATS NEW
-Bed mesh works on this copy provided the probe is with in range / tilt option) bed mesh recommended for diagnostic purposes eg finding bad areas on the bed / calibration issues. delta shouldn't need this at all for glass.
-0.06 -.1mm is fine. inital layer height should be a bit obove these by default. eg 0.2-0.3
-Correct values for stealth chop. note their are only 2 options hybrid will loose torque and cause layer skips and excessive noise as seen on other configs.
-Pressure advance (klippers equivalent to linear advance ) Thermal runaway is enabled by default in klipper. the configs for it must be added to make changes. default internal values should be fine. if its triggering more then likely Wrong pid or somthing is loose on the hotend or bed. it will only go of if it has reason to.
-1/128 stepping
-High torque / tuned tmc drivers
-Fluidd or Mainsail web ui

 WHAT NOT TO DO
  Once everything is installed, due to printers offsets being different it is suggested  to raise the z offset in fluidd or mainsail 1 or 2mm to then lower it incrimentally on a test print.This is a good safety measure  to ensure the measured value were correct.
 It is also recommended to test the probe via probing into a hand to ensure its working with the other hand on the power if it doesnt stop for whatever reason.